nuclearutsuho/NovelAI-prompt-all-in-one/README.md

 > **Turn `__wildcards__` into `||text|some more text|some more random text||` automatically—before your prompt ever reaches NovelAI.**

+- Can be installed on [chrome web store](https://chromewebstore.google.com/detail/wildcards-and-danbooru-au/ecfhpcpddnambbmgkpkoojolldpfaimd).(might have few days lag of newest feature)
+- Now the wildcard selection is based on NAI seed.(same seed, same wildcard chosen)
+- You can now create and edit wildcards on extension popup menu.
+- You can now also use lighweight, faster, a1111 webui style Danbooru tag autocomplete, instead of NAI's default tag suggestions.
+- Now support folder sturcture.
+- Japanese/English Language selectable.

 A lightweight, privacy‑friendly Chrome extension that intercepts **`POST https://image.novelai.net/ai/generate-image`** and expands any `__wildcard__` tokens inside the request body using text files you upload.
 Works like a1111 webui's wildcards extension, and the wildcards txt files for a1111 webui can be used, untouched.